DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claim(s) 25-33 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Bonhomme et al. (US 2018/0198114) in view of Busacca et al. (US2019/0372150).
+103 as being unpatentable over Bonhomme et al. (US 2018/0198114) in view of Busacca et al. (US 2019/0372150).

 Addressing claims 25-33, Bonhomme is silent regarding the limitations of current claims.

-Busacca discloses a method of forming a battery comprising applying a formation process to the batter [0009-0010].
+Busacca discloses a method of forming a battery comprising applying a formation process to the battery [0009-0010].
 The formation process includes configuring the formation process by setting a charge rate used during a formation process to achieve a particular lateral expansion of the anode [0009-0010], the lateral expansion comprising an expansion of the anode in lateral directions (widthwise direction shown in figs. 2A-2C) perpendicular to a thickness of the anode (figs. 2A-2C).
 Busacca further discloses the configuring the formation process by setting the charge rate such that the lateral expansion of the anode is higher than 1.5% or less than 3.5% as required by claims 24-27 and 31-33 (paragraph [0068] discloses the ratio of the width of the anode in the charged state WA1, which occurs during charging cycle of the formation process, to the width in the discharged state WA2 is 1.01:1 to 3:1, which includes values that fall within the claimed ranges of claims 25-27 and 31-33 or ).
 Paragraph [0121] discloses the formation process includes c-rate between 1 C and C/10, which includes the c-rate within the claimed range.
 Paragraphs [0099-0100] discloses the width of the anode in the charged state, or laterally expanded state, is preferably between 150 µm to 1000 µm and the width of the anode in the discharged state is between 60 µm to 1000 µm, which includes values of the width in the charged or laterally expanded state to the width in the discharged state that fall within the range of less than 1.0% as required by claims 28-30.

 At the time of the effective filing date of the invention, one with ordinary skill in the art would have found it obvious to modify the method of Bonhomme with the formation process by setting the charge rate to exact the desired lateral expansion of the anode as disclosed by Busacca in order to improve the energy density, reliability and cycle life of batteries (Busacca, [0007]).
 Therefore, one would have arrived at the claimed lateral expansion range and charge rate range when perform routine experimentation with the lateral expansion rate and charge rate in the ranges disclosed by Busacca in order to optimize the energy density, reliability and cycle life of the batteries.